-Common Reckless Driving Scenarios
+What are the Common Reckless Driving Scenarios?

 Reckless driving can involve different scenarios.
 Often, it is because a person is driving too fast and carelessly.
 It is usually speed plus some other dangerous maneuvering.
 It could be speed and weaving in and out of traffic without signaling, speed passing on the right, or just weaving in and out of traffic.
 It can also be taking turns at a high rate of speed without checking an intersection.
 Someone spinning their tires or anything that is likely to cause an accident, injury, or damage could be charged with reckless driving.

 Reckless driving is extremely serious in Wellington.
 When a driver endangers someone’s person or property, the Court, Prosecutor, and police officers in the community will take action against the driver.
 The authorities vigorously pursue reckless driving cases to make sure they do not happen again and to punish the driver for their reckless driving.
 The maximum punishment for reckless driving when no alcohol is involved is 90 days in jail and a $500 fine.
 A conviction will also lead to points on the individual’s driver’s license.